ParkJoonho/SR-MaaS-oryu-jeobsu-siseutem/replit.md

 # Overview

-This is a Korean error management system built with a React frontend (Vite + TypeScript) and Express.js backend.
-The application provides error reporting and tracking capabilities with AI-powered title generation using OpenAI's API.
+This is the SR-MaaS Integrated Information System Error Management System, built with a React frontend (Vite + TypeScript) and Express.js backend.
+The application provides error reporting and tracking capabilities with AI-powered title generation using Google Gemini API.
 Users can submit error reports with detailed information including browser and OS details, while administrators can manage and track error resolution progress through a comprehensive dashboard with charts and statistics.

 # User Preferences